-A good example of this is our ‘light’ 150mm deep, narrow beam.
-These beams are conservative in cross section whilst also having some capacity in hand.
-This means they are light and versatile as well as having superior loading capacities when compared to competitor products.
-They also have tapers that allow for proper grouting which means the floor can perform correctly.
+A prominent example of this is our ‘light’ 150mm deep, narrow beam.
+These beams are conservative in cross-section whilst also having some capacity in hand.
+They are light and versatile and have superior loading capacities compared to competitor products.
+The beams also have tapers that allow for proper grouting, which means the floor can perform correctly.

 There is a tendency to make products, such as light beam, just on the limit of European standards, making them appear cheap when additional works and loss in quality are not considered.

-Everything produced by Floorspan is scrutinized so that we can guarantee quality and be proud of our output.
+Everything produced by Floorspan is scrutinised so that we can guarantee quality and be proud of our output.

 One way providers make their quotes seem cheaper is by not including essential materials in the quote.

-Slip bricks is a great example of this.
-By keeping the number of slip bricks to a minimum or by not including them at all, the bottom line given on a quote seems cheaper.
-However, this can also result in inconvenience, cost or delay later.
+Slip bricks are great example of this.
+By keeping the number of slip bricks to a minimum, or by not including them at all, the bottom line given on a quote seems cheaper.
+However, this can result in inconvenience, cost or delay later.

-Reducing the number of airbricks & vents to a minimum or not including them in a quotation will cheapen it.
-Floorspan believe in quoting on everything you need, not just the bare minimum we can get away with.
+Reducing the number of Air bricks and vents to a minimum, or not including them in a quotation will cheapen it.
+Floorspan believes in quoting on everything you need, not just the bare minimum we can get away with.
 It is generally beneficial to install more than the theoretical minimum if stagnant air pockets are to be avoided in your sub floor, so we always supply sufficient air bricks and vents.

 We always base our floor designs on what is best for the build overall rather than what is best for our bottom line.
-An example of a company not doing this would be requesting additional foundations to reduce the number of beams necessary thus making the quote look cheaper and not truly dealing with the problem.
+A company not doing this may request additional foundations to reduce the number of beams necessary, thus making the quote look cheaper and not truly dealing with the problem.

-Floorspan believe that working with the architect/engineer is the best way of getting you value in the long run.
+Floorspan believes that working with the architect/engineer is the best way of getting you value in the long run.